antronerds/r2-tutorials/docs/Using_Datasets.md

 Step 2: Advanced selection of datasets
 ---------------

-1. The grid itself enables the user to search through datasets using keywords and other filter options as well.
+1. The grid itself enables the user to search through datasets using keywords and other filter options.
-   The column dropdown functions and textboxes can filter the datasets for specific characteristics, e.g. datasets with a minimal number of samples, a specific author, platform, or publication date.
+   The column dropdown functions and textboxes can filter the datasets for specific characteristics, e.g. datasets with a minimal number of samples, specific author, platform, or publication date.
 You can easily combine the search functions of the different columns.

    As an example, we want to see which large neuroblastoma sets are available.
-First we write part of the word neuroblastoma in the search box of the Tissue/Tumor column.
+First, we write part of the word neuroblastoma in the search box of the Tissue/Tumor column.
 Next, we use the pull down of the N (sample number) column to order the datasets in descending order.